 All About Graphology

-Can handwriting analysis really tell us about the personality and aptitudes of the writer?
+In fact, handwriting analysis tells us nothing useful about the personality and aptitudes of the writer.

 Today we're going to take pen in hand and write a short passage, and then have the handwriting analyzed by an expert.
 Is it true that useful information about our personalities or lives can be divined through a study of our handwriting?
 Can the strength of our loops, the spaces between words, and the crossed Ts and dotted Is actually reveal our intentions or thoughts?
 Some refer to it as a science and make important business, life, or legal decisions based upon it; others regard it as a pseudoscience and dismiss its utility.
 Let's see what the light of science will reveal when we shine it upon graphology.